SKIP_TO_MAIN_CONTENT

 Add tenancy=spot to your runs-on::

-Spot interruption rates per runner type are visible on machine.dev/runners.
+Spot interruption rates per runner type are visible on the pricing page.

 2. Make spot interruptions safe with checkpointing